rack/rack-attack/README.md

 This section explains how to configure your application and handle errors in order to mitigate issues.

+### Built-in error handling

+By default, Rack::Attack "does the right thing" when errors occur:

+- If the error is a Redis or Dalli cache error, Rack::Attack ignores the error and allow the request.
+- Otherwise, Rack::Attack re-raises the error.
+The request will fail.

+All errors will trigger a failure cooldown (see below), regardless of whether they are ignored or raised.

 ### Expose Rails cache errors to Rack::Attack

-If using Rails cache, by default, Rails cache will suppress any errors raised by the underlying cache store.
+If you are using Rack::Attack with Rails cache, by default, Rails cache will **suppress** any such errors, and Rack::Attack will not be able to handle them properly as per above.
+This can be dangerous: if your cache is timing out due to high request volume, for example, Rack::Attack will continue to blindly send requests to your cache and worsen the problem.

-You'll need to expose these errors to Rack::Attack with a custom error handler follows:
+When using Rails cache with `:redis_cache_store`, you'll need to expose errors to Rack::Attack with a custom error handler as follows:

 ```ruby
 # in your Rails config